American Public Media

 American Public Media (APM) is an American company that produces and distributes public radio programs in the United States, the second largest company of its type after NPR.
-Its non-profit parent, American Public Media Group, also owns and operates radio stations in Minnesota and California.
+Its nonprofit parent, American Public Media Group, also owns and operates radio stations in Minnesota and California.
 Its station brands include Minnesota Public Radio and Southern California Public Radio.
-Based in St. Paul, Minnesota, APM is best known for distribution of the national financial news program Marketplace.
+Based in Saint Paul, Minnesota, APM is best known for distribution of the national financial news program Marketplace.

 Historical ties to Public Radio International

 Formerly, much of American Public Media's programming content was distributed by Public Radio International, which itself was named American Public Radio, or APR, until July 1, 1994.
 APR was formed by four stations—the Minnesota Public Radio network, WGBH in Boston, WNYC in New York, and KUSC in Los Angeles—to distribute A Prairie Home Companion.
 PRI owns and produces numerous programs today, but still also distributes diverse programming from many sources.
 In contrast, APM, which was founded in 2004, predominantly distributes content that it owns and produces itself; exceptions include The Story with Dick Gordon (which ended production in October 2013), the distribution to US stations of the BBC World Service, and the BBC Proms broadcasts from Royal Albert Hall in London.

 The split happened as MPR and PRI began seeing each other more as potential competitors after MPR lost the partnership to WGBH to produce The World, and MPR purchased PRI-distributed Marketplace for its own distribution channels.